StailiAbdessalam/StailiAbdessalam/README.md

 # 🚀Hello Devs

 ## 🍊 Abdessalam 's Github Profile
-I am Mouhcine, I’m a Full Stack developer who’s building unique websites and always been motivated to constantly improve my skills and improve myself professionally.
+I am Abdessalam, I’m a Full Stack developer who’s building unique websites and always been motivated to constantly improve my skills and improve myself professionally.
 I learn fast and can adapt quickly to teamwork .
 I specialize in JavaScript and creating projects with php/oop/mvc .
 <!-- I'm also a content creator influencer/Mentor on social media sharing tips and resources for learning how to code. -->
 You can check out some of my projects and if you got any questions you can reach out in the links below.